llamaluvr/cordova-plugin-googlefit/README.md

 * Added ability to save a simple workout (see below for API)
 * Changed isConnected() to just return a true/ false result, don't try to connect if not connected.
+* Split connect() into connect() (for connecting when you've already signed into Google Fit) and connectWithAuthentication (to try to connect, but prompt for sign in with your Google Account if the app isn't already registered with Google Fit)
+* Refactored connection code so events aren't registered more than once if connection is attempted more than once.
 * Changed readWeight() to readMostRecentWeight() and readMostRecentWeightAsOfDate().
+* Added saveWeight() (not tested yet)

 ## To-do

-* Add save weight functionality
+* test saving weight
-* Add ability to save and read weight for any time period
-* Have some way to tell if the app is connected to Google Fit (in the sense that it's registered to Google Fit, not if the connection is established for the app right now).
-I realize this was probably what the original isConnected is trying to do.

 ## Requirements